fakebenjay/my-shuffle-web-0217/README.md

 ## Notes

-Do not call on Ruby's `#shuffle` method to accomplish this task.
+You may call on Ruby's `#shuffle` method to accomplish this task.
+Just remember that it may not be enough!

 ## Resources